Two years ago we published our original Chambers and Partners 101 blog post.

 An in-house professional is of course more than capable of handling a firm’s Chambers submission, and is probably incredibly effective at tracking attorneys down for submission details.

 The benefit of working with a legal-focused agency is that we’re familiar with what Chambers is looking for.
-We have the benefit of looking at the submission similar to how a Chambers researcher will, as someone not intimately familiar with the workings of the case but with enough legal knowledge to understand impact.
+We have the benefit of looking at the submission similar to how a Chambers researcher will, as someone not intimately familiar with the workings of the case but with enough legal knowledge (and enough submissions under our belt) to understand impact.
 Having a slightly removed yet savvy perspective is incredibly beneficial for these types of submissions.

 We hope that helps answer questions surrounding Chambers.
 If you’d like to learn more or chat with us about potential submissions for your firm, we’re here to help!